Sujun2238/Sujun2238/readme.txt

-1 git is a version control system
+1 git is a distribute  version control system
   2 git is free software.